ToF-/LunarLanderCTDD/README.md

 ## 13 - after 2 uptades of 1 second with burn rate 1 the state of the lander is height:50.5, velocity:1, fuel:18 - test first

+## 14 - with each tick the controller updates and displays the lander state -- refactoring